Radarded/Radarded/README.md

-Hi, I’m @Radarded

-a few steps from being the best malware analyst around
+I’m a bit Radarded you could say